Majors in the College of Liberal & Creative Arts (LCA) should consult with two advisors each semester:

 The College of Liberal & Creative Arts established the student Advising Resource Center (ARC) to provide multiple support services to students.
 You can receive information regarding requirements for your degree, petitions, financial aid, tutoring, student clubs, events, careers and much more.

+Need to seek an academic advisor who is in the Creative Writing Department?
 The Creative Writing Department does not assign academic advisors.
-Please review the office hours page to select an advisor.
+Please review the office hours page to select an advisor!

 - B.A. in English: Creative Writing Advising Form (pdf) (1968 - Spring 2021)

 - B. A. in Creative Writing Advising Form (pdf) (Fall 2021)